kubernetes/kubernetes/.github/PULL_REQUEST_TEMPLATE.md

 The Kubernetes Release Notes website (https://relnotes.k8s.io) provides additional documentation to the end users about the changes in this PR.

 If you decide to add links which point to resources within git repositories, please ensure that the appropriate revision is included in the link and not generic ones like `master`.
+This ensures that links reference a specific point in time, rather than a document that may change over time.
 The same applies to external documentation, which may be not available any more because it got updated to a more recent version.

+See here for guidance on getting permanent links to files: https://help.github.com/en/articles/getting-permanent-links-to-files

 Use one or more of the following templates in the docs block for linking to documentation:
 - [KEP]: <url>